Skip to content

 • Quote Theme: Wisdom Quotes

-• Pleasure does not require ease.
-A person can find genuine pull in work that is difficult, demanding, or slow.
-The distinction is not whether the work is hard, it is whether something real inside the work is drawing them forward.
+That does not mean easy work.
+A person can feel deeply engaged by something difficult, repetitive, or slow.
+The distinction is not whether the work demands effort.
+It is whether something inside the effort still feels alive.

 Recognizable moments where this surfaces: